Neuschwanstein (band)

-Neuschwanstein is a progressive rock band which, although never signed to a major record label, were nevertheless able to release an album that was highly regarded in the prog rock scene in the 1970s.
+Neuschwanstein is a progressive rock band which, although never signed to a major record label, was nevertheless able to release an album that was highly regarded in the prog rock scene in the 1970s.

 Band history

 Thomas Neuroth and Kaus Mayer met during their school years in Völklingen in 1971 and quickly realised that they had common musical interests.
 They both had a solid background in music and appreciated the structures and lyricism of classical music combined with rock elements.
 Inspired by Rick Wakeman and King Crimson, the two decided, together with some other school friends, to form a band, which they named Neuschwanstein.

 "The name should be German and sound romantic.
 I also don't want to rule out that I wanted the 'Neu' from my name in it."